Set up EHRbase with Docker

 Prerequisites

-Before we begin the setup, make sure you have the following tools installed on your system:
+Before we begin the setup, make sure you have a container runtime installed.

 Setup process